-For the 7th year, the Mexican Canadian Community Association of Victoria will host Festival Mexicano.
-Festivities kick off the 12th with a dinner and show at the Victoria Event Centre then continues the 13th and 14th in Centennial Square from noon to 5 p.m.
+For the 8th year, the Mexican Canadian Community Association of Victoria will host Festival Mexicano.
+Festivities kick off the 11th with a dinner and show at the Victoria Event Centre, then continues the 12th and 13th in Centennial Square from noon to 5 p.m.
 The Mexican Canadian Community Association of Victoria organizes this annual celebration as a way of promoting great food, music and dance.
 This year the association is supporting the Mexican ice team seeking olympic qualification.
 All the activities in Centennial Square are free and the focus on children and families.
 Music, mariachi music, dance, Salsa dance lessons and much more.
 Free admission.
 The weekend is packed full with professional Latin music and dance performances, traditional Mexican food, craft vendors, workshops, dance lessons, games and pinatas.
-The highlight will be Mexico Vivo Folklore Dance Group from Vancouver.
+The highlight will be the mariachi band Los Dorados.
 Admission is free for all Centennial Square programming.

 Contact for more Information and volunteer applications: (250) 213-9366 | Miguel Espinosa.